 “I’m not an engineer, but every engineer I’ve talked to has said yes,” he said in a telephone interview with The Bellingham Herald.

-Joe Rutan, the county’s assistant director of public works, said the $4 million road project has been in the planning stages for several years as part of the larger beach restoration.
+Joe Rutan, the county engineer and assistant director of public works, said the $400,000 road project has been in the planning stages for several years as part of the larger $12 million beach restoration.

 “Certainly now, with all the (storm) damage, that makes it that much more important,” Rutan told the Herald in a telephone interview.